Transfer Credit Policy

 - In the case of free electives in a program of study, the university will award credit for a wide variety of transfer coursework, as one means of promoting broad exposure to various disciplines, cultures, and ways of understanding.

 - The Registrar will make decisions on student transfer credit in consultation with the chair of the academic department for courses in which the equivalent course is taught at MACU.
 The Registrar may employ a list of commonly transferred courses for which such transfers are pre-approved by the appropriate department chairs.

 - Courses in the area of Biology, Chemistry, or Physics completed prior to five years before matriculation at MACU are not eligible for transfer, for students completing a major in Biology or Science Education.

-MINIMUM GRADE FOR A COURSE TO TRANSFER: Mid-Atlantic Christian University will only transfer courses for which a student earned a grade of “C” or better.
+Mid-Atlantic Christian University will only transfer courses for which a student earned a grade of “C” or better.
 The MACU transcript will reflect the course and credit hours transferred but not the grade.